-We've been re-working and re-building our company over the last several years.
-We now have a staff of five, including three amazing jewelers who (as of 2017) have been employed with us for seven, nine, and fifteen years.
-We encourage them to create their own designs, and pay them royalties.
+We now have a staff of five, including three amazing jewelers who (as of 2018) have been employed with us for eight, ten, and sixteen years.
+We encourage them to create their own designs and pay them royalties.
 Additionally, all of our jewelry is designed and made by hand— we don’t rely on computer modeling programs like CAD/CAM.
 It takes decades of experience, skill and practice to create the type of jewelry we do.
 Our jewelers, including Helen, have over seventy years of combined experience as makers.

 There has been pressure (financial and otherwise) for RJ to become a commercial-production jewelry company— but Helen has always chosen the path of the artisan.
 She sees the value in a handmade craft that is rapidly fading into the background of today’s world, and risks being lost to time.
 There is something to be said for following one’s own path, even if it is not the best economic decision.

 We are always striving to merge business practices with our strong concern for ecological and social justice.
 Helen has served on the executive committee of our local farmers’ market as the treasurer, and is very interested in supporting our northern New Mexico agricultural community.
 She also sings at hospices.
 As for myself, I’ve taken action against dirty gold and the blood diamond atrocities.
 I've been writing, speaking, campaigning and whining to anyone who will listen to me about issues surrounding the ethical sourcing of jewelry for years.
 I’ve served on several Santa Fe nonprofit boards, and both initiated and co-led Santa Fe's opposition to a proposed gold mine

 My website, Fairjewelry.org

 , was the first ethical jewelry blog online.
 In 2009, I used the site as the basis for co-founding Fair Jewelry Action